bohagan1/TkCon/README.txt

 and double-click on it instead of wish/tclsh.
 On Unix and OS X, I place it in a directory on my path and run this instead of wish.

+Alternatively, on Unix and Linux use the unix/install-desktop-menu.sh script to install a desktop link to the tkcon application.

-Documentation can be reading by starting with index.html in the docs/ subdirectory.
+Documentation can be reading by starting with index.html in the doc/ subdirectory.
 Happying Tcl'ing!